cyberark/cyberark-conjur-cli/README.md

 ```

 Alternatively, you can install the library from the source.
 Note that this will install the latest work from the
 cloned source and not necessarily an official release.

 Clone the project and run:

 ```
 $ pip3 install .
 ```

-Note: On some machines, you have to use `pip` instead of `pip3` but in most cases,
-you will want to use `pip3` if it's available for your platform.

 ## Usage